 Paying attention to your body often makes it possible to accelerate convalescence.
 More than that, taking into account and respecting the limits of one's body is absolutely necessary to avoid entering a vicious circle where the sexual relation is lived like a moment of pain, at the risk of seeing desire plummet.
 Respecting your limits and your body is the best way to quickly rekindle a fulfilling sex life.

-Take time for yourself to reconnect to your body with body-safe vibrators for women.
+Take time for yourself to reconnect to your body with the first vibrator for moms, by moms.

 Respecting one's body also means respecting one's rhythm.
 It is really important to go smoothly and focus only on pleasant practices/areas that feel good so that the desire memory will build pleasant experiences after giving birth.
 The desire can then feed on these pleasant memories to restart your sex life more easily.